|

 drawings, plenty of black and white photos, many never before published as far

 as I know, and some of the Evergreen Bf 109G-10 undergoing restoration.
+For visitors to HyperScale, this is a culmination of various articles that

 have been posted throughout the years.
 As Brett's first literary effort, this